Reaume Brothers Racing: Truck No. 33 history

 White returned in 2021 for the first two events of the season in the NextEra Energy 250 and the BrakeBest Select 159.
 NASCAR Xfinity Series driver Myatt Snider ran in the inaugural Pinty's Dirt Truck Race, finishing 22nd, and Cameron Lawrence made his series debut in the Texas Grand Prix.
-He was running in the top 10 and then suffered mechanical problems, dropping him to last, 8 laps down.
+He was running in the top-ten and then suffered mechanical problems, dropping him to last, eight laps down.
 The No. 33’s best finish in 2021 ended up being an 18th-place finish with debutant Devon Rouse in the Corn Belt 150.

-In 2022, Jason White ran the 33 truck in the NextEra Energy 250, finishing 20th after a late crash with Kris Wright.
-Loris Hezemans will make his truck debut at Las Vegas.
+In 2022, Jason White ran the 33 truck in the NextEra Energy 250, finishing twentieth after a late crash with Kris Wright.
+Loris Hezemans would make his truck debut at Las Vegas.
 Chase Janes would drive at Martinsville.
 Mike Marlar would make a cameo appearance at Bristol Dirt.
 Mason Maggio would debut at Gateway.
 Jade Buford would race at Sonoma.
 Brayton Laster in for Knoxville.
 Japanese Kenko Miura would appear in Mid-Ohio.

+In 2023, Mason Massey was scheduled to run the full NASCAR Craftsman Truck Series in the No. 33 Ford F-150, On April 1, at Texas Motor Speedway in the SpeedyCash.com 250, Massey had his best career Truck Series finish of eleventh place.
+He left the team seven races into the season.
+Multiple drivers such as Mason Maggio, Josh Reaume, Chase Janes, Derek Lemke, Memphis Villarreal, and Keith McGee filled up the rest of the schedule.

+In 2024, it was announced that Lawless Alan would drive the No. 33 Ford full-time.
+At Talladega, Alan would put up a strong race, running towards the front and even contending for the win.
+Alan would received his best career finish with a 5th-place run.

+On October 22, 2024, it was announced that Frankie Muniz would drive the No. 33 full-time for the 2025 season, replacing Lawless Alan.
+Prior to the race at Darlington, Muniz was injured in a fall from a ladder, sidelining him from the truck.
+Mason Maggio moved from the No. 22 to the No. 33 for the race.
+Maggio would also compete at Bristol, while Tyler Tomassi would drive the truck at New Hampshire.